eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 Clients SHOULD immediately disconnect from one another following the handshake above under the following conditions:

-1. If the supported_mempools does not match with the client's own list of supported mempools.
+1. If the supported_mempools and client's own list of supported mempools are disjoint.

 #### Goodbye